Squatters’ Rights Defense

 What Legal Requirements Should You Fulfill To Take Over Real Estate?

 Continuously occupying the property grants a tenant adverse possession or squatters’ rights.
-To have a solid case, these are several requirements you must fulfill when seeking adverse possession.
-It’s important to note that requirement specifics will vary state by state.
+To have a solid case, there are several requirements you must fulfill when seeking adverse possession.
+It’s important to note that requirement specifics will vary from state to state.
 Work with one of our experienced adverse possession attorneys today.
 Make sure your case is handled properly.

 However, there are four core elements courts will always look at to evaluate whether you can legally claim rights to someone else’s property:

-• Exclusive and continuous possession: You must have occupied the land exclusively and not shared it with the actual owner or the public.
-You must have also occupied the land for a continuous period of time.
+- Exclusive and continuous possession: You must have occupied the land exclusively and not shared it with the actual owner or the public.
+You must have also occupied the land for a continuous period.

-• Open and notorious possession: You must have occupied the property in a manner that is obvious, not secretively, or with the intention to remain undetected.
+- Open and notorious possession: You must have occupied the property in an obvious manner, not secretively, or to remain undetected.
 Not required is a landowner’s knowledge of your occupation.

 What Are the Term Lengths People Must Occupy Land Continuously for To Gain Squatters’ Rights?